ejedev/repostBot/README.md

 This will provide you with the client_id and secret for lines 5 and 6.

 # Disclaimer
 This was made to test out PRAW and is most likely considered spam.
 Most subreddits will ban your account and my test account was shadowbanned site-wide after 24 hours.
+Update: after contacting the admins the account was unbanned as it was an error.

 Do not use this on an account you care about.